Quincy, M.E.: Synopsis

 The series starred Jack Klugman as Dr. Quincy, a resolute, excitable, ethical and highly proficient Medical Examiner (forensic pathologist) for the Los Angeles County Coroner's Office, working to ascertain facts about and reasons for possible suspicious deaths.
-His colleagues, friends and wife all address him by his surname or the shortened "Quince".
-The character's first name was never fully given, although in the third-season episode "Accomplice to Murder", his name is shown on a business card as "R. Quincy"; and in early episodes, the name "Dr. R. Quincy" appears on his office door.
-(It appears not even Klugman himself knew what Quincy's first name was; whenever he was asked, he would reply "Doctor!".)
+His colleagues, friends and wife all address him by his surname or the shortened "Quince”.
+The character's first name was never given, although in the third-season episode "Accomplice to Murder”, his name is shown on a business card as "R. Quincy"; and in early episodes, the name "Dr. R. Quincy" appears on his office door.
+(It appears not even Klugman himself knew what Quincy's first name was supposed to have been; whenever he was asked, he would reply "Doctor!")

 While engaged in para-police investigations, Quincy frequently comes into conflict with his boss, Dr. Robert Asten (John S. Ragin), and the police, in particular, LAPD Homicide Lieutenant Frank Monahan (Garry Walberg).
 Quincy and Asten would usually tussle about halfway into an episode, after which time Quincy would successfully solve the case, outsmarting the LAPD and his argumentative boss.
 Both Monahan and Asten frequently had their own theories about a particular case which were usually at odds with Quincy's deductions.
 In early episodes, Quincy's relationship with both men was often volatile and nearly adversarial; this changed markedly in later episodes, where Quincy appears to have much closer professional and personal relationships with the two.
 Frequently, however, the entire investigation would be handled by Quincy with little or no cooperation from the police.
 Quincy is assisted in the lab by the faithful and adept Sam Fujiyama (Robert Ito).

 It is revealed in the episode "The Last of Leadbottom" that Quincy is a retired Captain in the US Navy and remains in the Naval Reserve.
-In the episode "Crib Job", he notes he originally wanted to be a railroad engineer, after revealing a number of facts about the dangers of the occupation.
+In the episode "Crib Job”, he notes he originally wanted to be a railroad engineer, after revealing a number of facts about the dangers of the occupation.
 A well-liked man, Quincy lives on a sailboat permanently moored in Marina Del Rey, California, and frequents Danny's, a restaurant and lounge at the marina owned by his friend Danny Tovo (Val Bisoglio).